Wellington Koo (politician, born 1958): Political career

 Koo was appointed to the chairmanship of the Financial Supervisory Commission in September 2017, succeeding Lee Ruey-tsang on the same day that William Lai replaced Lin Chuan as premier.
 Koo stated shortly before taking control of the FSC that he sought to implement a "differentiated management style" in which financial institutions that ranked higher would be allowed more regulatory freedom to innovate within the financial services sector, and those institutions that did less well would be granted less latitude.
 Koo left the Financial Supervisory Commission in May 2020 and became the secretary-general of the National Security Council.

-On 17 August 2022, in the aftermath of then Speaker of the United States House of Representatives Nancy Pelosi's visit to Taiwan on 2–3 August, China blacklisted seven Taiwanese officials including Koo due to their alleged support for Taiwanese independence.
+On 17 August 2022, in the aftermath of then Speaker of the United States House of Representatives Nancy Pelosi's visit to Taiwan on 2–3 August, China blacklisted seven Taiwanese officials including Koo as "diehard "Taiwan independence" separatists" due to their support for Taiwanese independence.
 The blacklist bans them from entering mainland China and the Special Administrative Regions of Hong Kong and Macau, and restricts them from working with Chinese officials.
 Chinese state-run tabloid Global Times labelled Koo and the six officials as "diehard secessionists".

 On 25 April 2024, Koo was appointed Minister of National Defense in the incoming William Lai presidential administration.
 Koo became the first civilian leader of the Ministry of National Defense since Andrew Yang.

 On 23 May, China conducted military exercises around Taiwan.
-On 6 June, Koo replied to the inquiry of MP Puma Shen in the Legislative Yuan with the military reform measures :
+On 6 June, Koo replied to the inquiry of MP Puma Shen in the Legislative Yuan with the military reform measures: